open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/effective_area/index.rst

+.. include:: ../../references.txt

 .. _iact-aeff:

 Effective Area
 ==============

 The proposed effective area format follows mostly the `OGIP effective area format`_ document.

 For the moment, the format for the effective area works to satisfactory detail.
 Nevertheless, for instance the energy threshold variation across the FoV is not